-2018), and periodic matches with the National Death Index (updated through December 31, 2016) and Social Security Death Master File (updated through March 31, 2017).
+2017) and Social Security Death Master File (updated through March 31, 2018).
 "All deaths" refers to all deaths among HIV/AIDS cases regardless of the cause of death.

 Place of Residence for HIV/AIDS Cases

 Persons are assumed to be residing in Minnesota if their most recently reported state of residence was Minnesota and the MDH has not received notice of relocation outside of the state.
 Likewise, a person's county or city of residence is assumed to be the most recently reported value unless the MDH is otherwise notified.
 Residence information is updated through standard case reporting, routine lab reporting, and/or correspondence with other state health departments.
 Persons diagnosed with HIV infection while imprisoned in a state correctional facility are included in the data presented unless otherwise noted (federal and private prisoners are excluded).
 Residential relocation, including release from state prison, is difficult to track and therefore data presented by current residence must be interpreted in this light.
 Data on residence at time of diagnosis are considered more accurate, limited only by the accuracy of self-reported residence location.